wlonk/arcadia/2015-02-post-playtest-2-outline.md

 action has come to a middle.
 They should discard and remaining cards before they do so.

+The GM should separate out the face cards, and keep them for Future Cards, reserving non-face cards for NPCs.

+Also, if you need an NPC, but don't know what they should be like, you can simply draw a card, interpret it, assign it to the new NPC.
+Like magic!

 ### Future Cards

 The GM may make and place a Future card on the table whenever circumstances